DecBayComp/TRamWAy/doc/inference.rst

 Following `InferenceMAP`_, TRamWAy estimates the scaled force :math:`\frac{\textbf{F}}{k_{\textrm{B}}T}`.
 As a consequence, force components and magnitude can be expressed as :math:`k_{\textrm{B}}T\mu m^{-1}`, using :math:`k_{\textrm{B}}T` as a unit for energy, and :math:`\mu m` the unit for space (in the case :math:`\textbf{r}` is expressed as :math:`\mu m`).

-Note anyway that forces are often best displayed as logarithms or square roots.
+Note anyway that forces are often best displayed as logarithms.

 .. _inference_dv: